advbet/min-reviewers-action/README.md

 # Min approvals GitHub Action

 Sets minimum number of approvals through PR labels.
 Label pattern `min-{number}-approvals`.
-For all reviewers to approve use `min-all-approvals`.
+If you want to get approvals from all reviewers please use `min-all-approvals`.
+It will always use only the first matched label.

 ## Usage